 A CRM system serves as a central location where all customer-facing departments can store their data and, what’s more important, make it visible to anyone in the company who may need it.
 Thus, the implementation of a CRM strategy may result in cross-departmental collaboration, higher productivity, and a truly connected customer experience.

 For example, service agents can see whether a customer has already got in touch with other departments or service agents, use the available information in their communication, and make customers feel pampered (and even upsell additional products or services to them).
-As another example, physicians relying on a healthcare CRM can track how their interactions with patients impact their desire to come back to the clinic.
+As another example, physicians relying on a CRM solution for their healthcare practice can track how their interactions with patients impact their desire to come back to the clinic.

 CRMs help automate a number of time-consuming administrative tasks, freeing up time for more creative challenges, for instance, selling instead of entering data.
 Using low code CRM customization options, employees can configure workflows that can trigger auto-filling of customer profiles, lead scoring, task creation, bulk records updates, or ticket routing.